guybedford/chomp/README.md

 Hello World
 ```

-will populate the `hello.txt` file.
+Finally it populates the `hello.txt` file with the combined output.

+Subsequent runs use the mtime of the target files to determine what needs to be rerun.

-Subsequent runs, will see that the target is defined, and skip running the command again:
+Rerunning the `hello` command will see that the `hello.txt` target is defined, and that the `name.txt` dependency didn't change, so it will skip running the command again:

 ```sh
 chomp hello